-Department Service Plans were developed.
-Each department within the City developed its own service plans, detailing the programs and services they offer, along with their associated costs.
+Department Service Plans are developed.
+Each department within the City develops its own service plans, detailing the programs and services they will offer, along with their associated costs.
 These plans are aligned with the City's strategic priorities and overall financial goals.